Vodafone broadband routers

 What is beamforming?

-Beamforming is a feature of Vodafone’s WiFi Hub, which allows users to specify a stronger internet connection for a particular device.
-The router forms a WiFi ‘beam’ which follows the device around your home.
-It is designed to maintain a good WiFi connection for that device.
+Beamforming allows users to specify a stronger internet connection for a particular device.
+The router forms a wifi ‘beam’ which follows the device around your home.
+It is designed to maintain a good connection specifically for that device.